SimpleFX Review – Spreads, Leverage, Demo & More

 SimpleFX review – is it legit?

-If you are into anonymous and highly leveraged trading where you can deposit bitcoin to trade traditional finance asserts like indices, metals or fiat currencies – this is the platform for you.
-But keep in mind it is unregulated platform and in case things go south with the platform or your personal account – you are on your own and most likely get the short end of the stick.
+If you are into anonymous and highly leveraged trading where you can deposit Bitcoin to trade traditional financial assets like indices, metals, or fiat currencies – this is the platform for you.
+But keep in mind it is an unregulated platform and in case things go south with the platform or your personal account – you are on your own and most likely get the short end of the stick.
+Furthermore, SimpleFX offers various affiliate programs.

 If you are a risk-averse and better safe than sorry kind of trader – steer clear of SimpleFX.